virgesmith/inexmo/README.md

 "vectorised" operations.
 You can either implement the function directly, or write a scalar function and make use of pybind11's auto-vectorisation feature, if appropriate.
 (Parallel library support out of the box may vary, e.g. on a mac, you may need to manually `brew install libomp` for openmp support)
+- Positional and keyword arguments with defaults, including positional-only and keyword-only markers (`/`,`*`)
+- Using annotated types, you can:
-- Supports arguments by value, reference, and (dumb) pointer, with or without `const` qualifiers
+    - qualify C++ arguments by value, reference, or (dumb) pointer, with or without `const`
-- Maps python types to C++ types with overridable defaults, and automatically includes minimal headers for compilation
+    - override the default mapping of python types to C++ types
+- Automatically includes (minimal) required headers for compilation
 - Compound types are supported, by mapping (by default) to `std::optional` / `std::variant`
 - Custom macros and extra headers/compiler/linker commands can be added as necessary
 - Can link to prebuilt libraries, see [test_external_static.py](src/test/test_external_static.py) and